-At the close of business on January 30, 2023, there were 274,984,848 common shares outstanding (the "Outstanding Shares").
-To the knowledge of our directors and officers, except as noted below, there were no persons or companies who beneficially own, directly or indirectly or exercise control or direction over shares carrying more than 10% of the voting rights attached to all Outstanding Shares of the Company.
+At the close of business on October 24, 2024, there were 294,193,938 common shares outstanding (the "Outstanding Shares").
+To the knowledge of our directors and officers, except as noted below, there were no persons or companies who beneficially own, directly or indirectly or exercise control or direction over shares carrying more than 10% of the voting rights attached to all Outstanding Shares of the Company

-Shareholder No. of Common Shares % of outstanding Common Shares Tom Anderson (1) 97,916,369 35.6%
+Shareholder No. of Common Shares % of outstanding Common Shares Tom Anderson (1) 100,216,369 34.08%

-(1) The 97,916,369 Common Shares are owned as to 76,398,174 Common Shares by Inspiration Holdings Limited, a private corporation, managed by Tom Anderson, 500,000 Common Shares are held by Tom Anderson, though Ashdale Investment Trust Services Ltd. and 21,018,195 Common Shares held by Tom Anderson directly.
+(1) The 100,216,369 Common Shares are owned as to 76,398,174 Common Shares by Inspiration Holdings Limited, a private corporation, managed by Tom Anderson, 500,000 Common Shares are held by Tom Anderson, though Ashdale Investment Trust Services Ltd., 21,018,195 Common Shares held by Tom Anderson directly and 2,300,000 are held through Leede Jones Gable Inc. via a brokerage account which Tom Anderson is the beneficial owner.